 People are looking for good service, a good experience, and quality products.
 The tip is the consequence of a customer finding all these characteristics in a service.
 (Learn more about what to say when you give a tip)

-It is very logical that a happy person wants to thank in a certain way for what they obtained, and it is also completely normal to accept the incentives that a grateful person wants to give.
+Logically, a happy person wants to thank in a certain way for what they obtained, and it is also completely normal to accept the incentives that a grateful person wants to give.

-In many countries like the United States, tipping has literally been established as a law, because it is a socially accepted act and also benefits workers.
+In many countries like the United States, tipping has been established as a law, because it is a socially accepted act and also benefits workers.

 But in most countries, the issue of tipping is still a personal decision of the people.
 That is, if they have been happy with the service and attention, they give a tip, but if on the contrary, they have not received good attention, they could not give a tip.